 The Art Gallery of Ontario, with its high ceilings, light spaces and spiral staircases would be enough art even without the paintings on the walls.
 However, the art is indeed amazing, from the exhibitions to the galleries housing Canadian and international classics.
 Wednesday nights offers an opportunity to visit for free from 6 to 9pm.
 If you are a Toronto resident, pick up the Sun Life Museum + Arts pass using your library card at your local library.
 Check the library website for availability, but scoring one could let 2 adults and 5 children in for free - even on days other than Wednesday.
 If you are under 25, enjoy free unlimited admission to the AGO just for your youth.

 Recommended for Free Things to Do because: This world-class art gallery has beautiful architecture on the outside and beautiful art on the inside.
 And you can see it all for free.

 There are many advantages to living in Toronto, but a plethora of green spaces is not one of them.
 This is precisely why places like the Toronto Botanical Gardens feels so special.
 Not only is it easily accessible, free and gorgeous, but it is also the place to bathe in nature when the pace of the city feels a little too much.
 You can hike, you can bike, you can visit the farmer's market on Thursdays or you can take some sweet Instagram photos.
 There are also a host of educational opportunities and a modestly priced tour, should you wish to know more about the foliage other than "That's pretty."
 There is also a bookstore, a cafe and an app.
-Of course there's an app.
+(Of course there's an app.)

 Recommended for Free Things to Do because: Having a city and a great park is kind of like having your cake and eating it too.